-Xi Says China Ready To Lower Import Tariffs And Trade Barriers
+Xi Says China To Lower Trade Barriers As Beijing Files WTO Complaint Against U.S.

 China's President Xi Jinping says his country will "significantly lower" import tariffs on automobiles as part of a broader move to open up its economy amid a major trade dispute with the U.S.